pang2i95/Medieval-Origins-Revival/README.md

   > Magically suppressive metals, such as iron or silver, are completely intolerable to banshees.

 - **Lunar Nexus:**
-  > Banshees restore no hunger from food - their energy is only restored by direct moonlight, however, they cannot starve.
+  > Banshees restore no hunger from food - their energy is only restored by direct moonlight.
+However, they cannot starve.

 - **Preemptive Elegy:**
   > Banshee's shrieks forewarn death.
 They can unleash an earsplitting wail, pushing back nearby entities and summoning a small protective circle.
 Targets hit directly by the shriek will be disoriented.